crafkin/simple-tools-for-research/q-js/README.md

 screen, like a GIF, but with images you create.
 This can be useful for examples or survey instructions.
 Probably similar to creating and uploading the GIF from the images directly.

-## Converting percentages to plain-English proportions
+## Converting percentages to plain-English proportions for confirmation checks

 If you ask participants to enter a percentage, it can be useful to include a confirmation check that repeats a more intuitive, "plain-English" proportion back to them.
-For example, if the participant states that 20% of people do X, you can ask them to confirm that they meant "1 in 5" people do X.
+For example, if the participant states that "20% of people do X", you can ask them to confirm that they meant "1 in 5 people do X."

-[This code](odds.js) generates an embedded data field called `proportion`, converted from a number (assumed to be out of 100). `proportion` contains the "reduced" "plain-English" proportion; if the number selected is 20, it will store the string "1 in 5".
+[This code](odds.js) generates an embedded data field called `proportion`, converted from a number (assumed to be out of 100). `proportion` contains the "reduced" "plain-English" proportion; if the number selected is 20, `proportion` stores the string "1 in 5".
 Add the code to a question that elicits a percentage as a slider from 0 to 100.
 You need to change the `QIDXXX` to your question ID number.
 The subsequent screen can encode the proportion.